 Pitch your tent next to our spring-fed pond that is home to rainbow and native brook trout and frequently visited by wild ducks and blue heron.
 Enjoy ample shade by day and a fire in the fire ring and some of the best stargazing at night.
 The main house is across a footbridge, so you have ultimate privacy.
-We can also be a more participatory host—just let us
+We are abiding by strict social distancing procedures, so our contact

 Pitch your tent next to our spring-fed pond that is home to rainbow and native brook trout and frequently visited by wild ducks and blue heron.
 Enjoy ample shade by day and a fire in the fire ring and some of the best stargazing at night.
 The main house is across a footbridge, so you have ultimate privacy.
-We can also be a more participatory host—just let us know what you prefer.
-You will probably be visited by our good-natured yellow lab, Sawdust.
+We are abiding by strict social distancing procedures, so our contact will be extremely limited at this time.
+You may be visited by our good natured Labrador Sawdust and our sweet Great Pyrenees Ivory.
+We are asking that people avoid touching our dogs as much as possible during the cover 19 outbreak, and if you do touch them please wipe them with your sanitizing wipe.
+We are frequently wiping them with sanitizer on a cloth as well to prevent spread of the virus through contact with the animals and appreciate your cooperation in this.
+We are also asking that people take their trash with them so we are not risking contamination from handling other peoples items.
 The mature black pine on the edge of the forest was brought to this country in the boot of a young girl from the Black Pine Forest of Germany!

 - Check in: After 12PM